 It is worth noting that the residual value of the car is often less than the actual retail value of the car due to depreciation, which means that you could get a great deal on the vehicle if you decide to buy it at the end of your lease.

-Another important term that’s mentioned frequently throughout a lease agreement is depreciation -- the amount of value that the car loses over time due to normal wear and tear and market fluctuations, such as supply and demand.
+As the Federal Trade Commission explains, another important term that’s mentioned frequently throughout a lease agreement is depreciation – the amount of value that the car loses over time due to normal wear and tear, number of miles driven and market fluctuations, such as supply and demand.

-If the leasing company guesses that the car will depreciate faster than it does, then you could get a great deal by buying the vehicle at the end of your lease agreement.
-If it guesses that the car will depreciate slower than it does, though, then it would be better to let it go back to the dealership and buy the same model from a private seller at a lower price.
+If the leasing company guesses that the car will depreciate faster than it does, then you could get a great deal by doing a lease-end buyout or opting for an early lease buyout.
+But if it guesses that the car will depreciate slower than it does, though, then it would be better to let it go back to the dealership and buy the same model from a private seller at a lower price.

 The retail value of your car is the amount that the new car would be worth if it were sold for the recommended price by the manufacturer.
 The retail price is often quoted to show you the difference between what you are paying and what the car would be worth if you bought it elsewhere.

 While the dealership will most likely quote the manufacturer’s suggested retail price as the purchase price, you can use other sources, such as the Kelley Blue Book, to get a good idea of how much the car would sell for on the open market.

 Similar to the residual value, the payoff amount or early buyout amount is the actual value of the leased car you would pay if you were to buy it before the end of your lease.
 Theree payoff amount is calculated by considering the car’s projected residual value plus the amount that you still owe on it, including any interest.
 The latter depends on the specified interest rate.